Southern Wisconsin's most charming theater

 Anchoring Stoughton's creative economy

 The Stoughton Opera House is the heart of the creative economy in Stoughton.
-The Opera House draws over 20,000 visitors to Stoughton's vibrant downtown each year.
+The Opera House draws nearly 30,000 visitors to Stoughton's vibrant downtown each year.
 These visitors not only attend shows, but also patronize local businesses in Stoughton.
 This influx of visitors brings substantial revenue for Stoughton's economy.
-In addition to the $600,000+ generated by ticket sales at the Opera House each year, studies show that event-related spending by arts patrons averages nearly $20 per person in additional spending for hotels, restaurants, parking, souvenirs, refreshments, and more.
+In addition to just over $700,000+ generated by ticket sales annually (2024) at the Opera House, studies show that event-related spending by arts patrons brought in just over $3 million dollars of revenue for local hotels, restaurants, retail shops, souvenirs, refreshments, and more.
 Non-local attendees spend significantly more than local attendees.
-It is estimated that the Opera House generates upwards of $787,000 in revenue for the businesses within town of Stoughton.

 "The arts are a bustling industry that supports a plethora of diverse jobs, generates significant revenues for local businesses and to federal, state, and local governments, and provides quality of life that positions communities to compete in our 21st century creative economy"